MikhailGrigorevP/Kaggle/README.md

 # Kaggle

-Repository for solutions of kaggle competitions
+Repository for diffrent solutions of Kaggle Classification competitions